ROWAN UNIVERSITY POLICY

 - Attachment 1 – Protocol

 - Faculty, staff, and students should immediately report any situation that could result in harm to anyone at the University.
 Any member of the campus community may become aware of a student or situation that is causing serious anxiety, stress, or fear and, if so, the reporting party should immediately call the Department of Public Safety & Emergency Management at 856-256-4922 or the Vice President of Student Life/Dean of Students at (856) 256-4283.
+In all cases of emergencies relating to health/safety requiring immediate attention, public safety should be contacted.

 - Once a report is received, the following preliminary investigative information will be collected by the Vice President of Student Life/Dean of Students and/or other members of the STAT appropriate/necessary to complete the preliminary investigation as expeditiously as possible: